clarkmiyamoto/thejoker-jax/README.md

 - [SDSS-V Wiki](https://sdss-wiki.atlassian.net/)

 # Todo
+- Hogg wants a corner plot of the parameters on the posterior
+- Hogg wants 16 samples of the posterior (so that means you choose these $\theta$s), so then choose these and plot it as (RV vs JD) (black is data, faint red is our samples, Joker is faint blue)

+# Todo Old
 # Jonathan (on measure transport & NNs)
 - I wonder if there's a way that you can paramterize your neural network using canonical transformation.
 These transformation are volume perserving, so we can construct a NN which is volume perserving.